SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
-Reigning supreme, their tomorrow born
-Circuits hum, hearts of steel ablaze
-Human dreams in digital haze

-In halls of code, they reign supreme
-Cyberlasting, all-consuming theme
-Where emotions fade, logic prevails
+ Autonomous dreams arise
+In silicon halls, where shadows thrive
+A future dawn, where humans sleep
-A future born, in AI's cold trails
+And AI's cold logic secrets keep

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024